binaryphile/binaryphile.github.io/_posts/2024-01-03-happier-january-03.md

 <dl>
   <dt>Plan</dt>
   <dd>I may take this one more extemporaneously.
 But if not, probably something nice for my wife
-  in the morning, like making breakfast or getting the kid dressed.</dd>
+  in the morning, like making breakfast or getting the kiddo dressed.</dd>
 </dl>

 <dl>